Insurance Coverage for Gastric Bypass Surgery

 Medicare, the U.S. government health plan for people 65 or older, will cover gastric bypass surgery for individuals with a body mass index (BMI) of 35 and at least one obesity-related health problem such as Type 2 diabetes, heart disease or sleep apnea.
 In addition, gastric bypass candidates must have completed a six-month medically supervised weight loss program through their bariatric surgeon or their primary care physician.

-For Medicare to cover the cost of the surgery, it must take place at a Center of Excellence, as designated by the American Society for Metabolic and Bariatric Surgery, or at a certified Level 1 Bariatric Surgery Center, as designated by the American College of Surgeons.
+For Medicare to cover the cost of the surgery, it must take place at a specific facility, as designated by the American Society for Metabolic and Bariatric Surgery, or at a certified Level 1 Bariatric Surgery Center, as designated by the American College of Surgeons.

 Both designations indicate that the centers and the surgeons practicing there have performed a specified number of bariatric surgeries.
 These centers must also have a bariatric team including surgeons, nurses, medical consultants, nutritionists, psychologists and exercise physiologists on hand.
 Such standards and safeguards are designed to protect the health of bariatric surgery patients.